 One of the many benefits of working for a small company is the close, family-like environment.
 You get to know each member of staff on a more personal level, including managers and directors.
 This is extremely beneficial for your professional network and enables you to build closer and stronger relationships.
 People who work for smaller companies and startups are often involved in other projects and companies, which can open the door to other opportunities for you in the future!

 All in all, working for a smaller company allows you to gain responsibility and experience in a variety of areas.
-Is a smaller company for you?
-It all depends on your preferences as an individual, the level of responsibility that you want and whether you adapt well to change!
+Is a smaller company the right choice for you?
+It all depends on your preferences as an individual, the level of responsibility that you want, and whether you adapt well to change!

 Working for a large company is an exciting prospect, especially if it’s a well-known brand.
 Depending on the brand and its reputation, it can often give instant value to your CV and future career.
 Recruiters and hiring managers are usually more interested in your experience working for well-established companies and international brands rather than an unknown company name.

 There are many benefits of working for a bigger company and it can also be a great way of kickstarting your career.
-Compared to smaller companies, bigger companies can offer bigger rewards in terms of salary, training programmes, travel and more.
-Although your work does not get noticed as much as when you work for a smaller company, you get to work with a range of professionals at different levels.
-In larger companies, you often have access to more resources and potentially a bigger budget for your projects too!
-There are lots of opportunities to learn new skills through internal and external training, online courses and more.
+Compared to smaller companies, bigger companies can offer bigger rewards in terms of salary, training programmes, travel, and more.
+Although your effort does not get noticed as much as when you work for a smaller company, you get to work with a range of professionals at different levels.
+In larger companies, you often have access to more resources and potentially a bigger budget for your projects, too!
+There are lots of opportunities to learn new skills through internal and external training, online courses, and more.